edrex/hello-systemjs/README.md

   - individually, with external dependencies loading either from a same origin cache (`jspm_modules`) or from jspm.io HTTP/2 CDN, which proxies Github and NPM
   - as local factor bundles with [arithmetic](https://github.com/jspm/jspm-cli/wiki/Production-Workflows#creating-a-bundle-with-arithmetic) (`jspm bundle`)
   - as a monolithic/standalone bundle (`jspm bundle-sfx`)
-- `system.conf.js` is a single place to describe all dependency versions, and allows running multiple versions of a library if absolutely needed.
-Unless you want to override something, JSPM will smartly manage this file for you (Similar to `Gemfile.lock` in Ruby's [Bundler](http://bundler.io/)).
+- `config.js` is a single place to describe your current dependency tree, like `Gemfile.lock` in Ruby's [Bundler](http://bundler.io/).
+It allows locking/overriding versions and even mapping dependencies from other registries/module systems as needed.
+It's enormously useful.
+Unless you want to override something, JSPM will smartly manage this file for you.

 ## Task list